V381/Hit-The-Box/readme.md

 Test your skill.
-How many boxes can you click in 30 seconds?
+How many boxes can you click?